bringauto/fleet/doc/README.md

 - Frontend (FE)
 - Backend (BE)

-Frontend is standard user interface written in vue.js.
+Frontend is standard user interface written in vue.js (Vue 2).

 Backend stores and process data from an autonomous platform and serves these data to FE in simple form ([GraphQL] API)